Prince Vsevolod Ivanovich of Russia: Last years

-In March 1956 at Marylebone register office, Prince Vsevolod quietly married his mistress, Emilia de Gosztonyi (Budapest 19 April 1914 – Monte Carlo 9 July 1993), daughter of Eugen de Gosztonyi and Ethel Jolán Törö de Thury, both members of the untitled Hungarian nobility.
-Emilie was previously married to Count Sigismund Berchtold zu Ungarschütz (1900-1979), the son of Count Leopold Berchtold, who was divorced from Etti Plesch.
+In March 1956 at Marylebone register office, Prince Vsevolod quietly married his mistress, Hungarian noblewoman Emilia de Gosztonyi (Budapest 19 April 1914 – Monte Carlo 9 July 1993), daughter of Eugen de Gosztonyi and Ethel Jolán Törö de Thury.
+Emilie was previously married to Count Sigismund von Berchtold zu Ungarschütz (1900-1979), son of Count Leopold Berchtold, who was divorced from Etti Plesch.

 As a daughter of a minor Hungarian nobleman, Emilia was granted the title of Princess Romanovsky by Grand Duke Vladimir.
 Short of money, in March 1957, the prince sold some old masters at Christie's, among them a portrait of Emperor Paul, Grand Duke Konstantin and Emperor Alexander I. After five years, Prince Vsevolod's second marriage ended in divorce in February 1961.
 There were no children from this union.

 In London on 8 June 1961, Vsevolod married again, this time to Valli Knust (b.
 London 4 April 1930, d.
 Sherborne, Dorset 10 July 2012), a woman sixteen years his junior.
 She was created Princess Romanovsky Knust; their marriage was very happy, but they had no children.
 In January 1966 Prince Vsevolod was appointed personal assistant to the Chairman and chief Executive of United Guarantee, holdings.
 In June 1970 Vsevolod underwent an operation in London, the beginning of a long painful battle with cancer.
 He died in London on 18 June 1973.
 His funeral services took place a week later at the Russian Orthodox church in Kensington.
 Among those present were Prince and Princess Paul of Yugoslavia and Prince and Princess Vassili of Russia.